About Mama Lee

-"Seeing how transformational birth can be is amazing, and helping people learn in a balanced and practical way, that nurtures is what makes me excited.
-Knowledge is important for all women and families, no matter how or where they chose to birth their babies."
+Knowledge, support, and power is important for all women and families, no matter how or where you chose to birth your babies."

 I appreciate that having a baby can be a varied experience for women, and may come with a range of emotions,